abesnowman/lxc-zerotier/README.md

 You may have to restart the zerotier-one service ('service zerotier-one restart', be warned, this may appear to hang for a minute.)

+'ip addr | grep "zt"' to see if the interface is up and has an assigned IP in your container.

 That's it.